Troubleshooting

 You may go to generate a Network Operations Report and not see the results you are expecting, or any data at all.
 In some cases, the summaries may display No data available.
 Consider the following scenarios:

-• CDO polls for events every hour from the time the device is onboarded.
+• Security Cloud Control polls for events every hour from the time the device is onboarded.
 Some scheduled events can trigger multiple jobs that are polled at varying time intervals, from every 10 minutes, 60 minutes, 6 hours, or 24 hours.
 If the selected devices have just been onboarded, there may not be enough time to collect and compile data.

 • You may have insufficient smart licenses.
 Only devices that have sufficient licenses generate data.
 See FDM-Managed Device Licensing Types to determine which smart licenses you required to generate the desired data.